NGC 5474 X-1: a neutron star ULX in an old stellar cluster?: Introduction

+Besides the pulsations, ULXPs demonstrate hard spectra (with spectral index $\Gamma\sim 1$, \citealt{Pintore2017,Walton2018puls}) and very strong variability.
+For example, M82~X-2, NGC\,7793 P13, and NGC\,5907 X-1 show `off' states in which their fluxes drop by factors of $\sim100$ \citep{Motch2014NaturP13,Walton2015NGC5907,Brightman2016M82X2}.
+It was proposed that such off-states may be caused by transitions into the propeller regime in which the magnetic field pressure begins to suppress accretion \citep{Tsygankov2016propellerM82}.

-In the optical range, ultraluminous X-ray sources also have a wide variety of observational properties.
-The absolute magnitudes of the ULX optical counterparts lie in the range $M_V = -3\div -8$ \citep{Tao2011counterparts,Vinokurov2018}.
+In the optical range, ultraluminous X-ray sources have a wide variety of observational properties.
+The absolute magnitudes of the ULX optical counterparts lie in the range $M_V = -3\div -8$ \citep{Tao2011counterparts,Vinokurov2018,Vinokurov2020a}.
 The most bright counterparts mainly have blue, power-law spectral energy distributions (SEDs), whereas the less bright sources show SEDs consistent with spectra of A-G class stars \citep{Avdan2016,Avdan2019}.
-This may suggest that the spectra of the brightest counterparts are fully dominated by optical emission of the supercritical accretion disc but as the disc contribution decreases, the donor emission become more prominent \citep{Vinokurov2018}.
+This may suggest that the spectra of the brightest counterparts are fully dominated by optical emission of the supercritical accretion disc but as the disc contribution decreases, the donor emission becomes more prominent \citep{Vinokurov2018}.
 Most of the ULXs that are not strongly variable in X-rays show a modest variability in the optical range as well (within 0.2 mag in the V band, \citealt{Tao2011counterparts}).
-In contrast to them, the transient ULXs along with the confirmed ULXPs show the optical variability of 0.5 mag in the V band and $\gtrsim 1$~mag in the U band which has been found to correlate with the X-ray flux \citep{Soria2012M83tULX,Motch2014NaturP13,Villar2016Sn2010da,Vinokurov2020}.
+In contrast to them, the transient ULXs along with the confirmed ULXPs show the optical variability $\gtrsim 1$~mag in the visual bands which has been found to correlate with the X-ray flux in some cases \citep{Soria2012M83tULX,Motch2014NaturP13,Villar2016Sn2010da,Vinokurov2020b}.